Writing for history

 Plan and signpost

 The first step toward well organised and effective writing is a good plan.
 The second step is to signpost as you write.
-A signpost is a sentence or phrase that shows the reader the direction your writing will take.
-Signposting can be used anywhere in your writing, though it is usually found in the introduction or in topic sentences.
+A signpost is a sentence or phrase that shows the reader the direction your writing is going to take.
+Signposting can be used anywhere in your writing, though it is usually found in the introduction or in topic sentences (the opening sentence of a paragraph or section).

 Be clear, confident and direct